shahul85198/shahul.me/README.md

-# Syed Zakeer Hussain - Portfolio
+# Shaik Shahul Hameed - Portfolio

 ## Overview

-This is the personal portfolio website of Syed Zakeer Hussain, a Staff Software Engineer specializing in Frontend Development and UI Architecture.
-The portfolio showcases Syed's professional experience, skills, projects, and contact information.
+This is the personal portfolio website of Shaik Shahul Hameed, a Software Engineer specializing in Frontend Development and UI Developer.
+The portfolio showcases Shaik's professional experience, skills, projects, and contact information.

 ## Features